Power of Attorneys

 In Nevada, a power of attorney is a legal document that gives broad powers to a designated person or entity, often referred to as agent or an attorney-in-fact.
 This allows your agent to act on your behalf, should you become incapacitated or suddenly unable to make decisions on your own.

-At Abrams Probate & Planning Group in Las Vegas, you will find skilled legal help in these and many other estate planning matters.
+With Michelle L. Abrams, Esq., you will find skilled legal help in these and many other estate planning matters.
 As an attorney with decades of experience, I am ready and able to help you make the most of your future.
 Feel free to call me at (702)369-3724.

 How Powers Of Attorney Work